Catalog Advanced Search

 Dr. Chris Mizel began his ministry and coaching career in St. Peters, Missouri, where he and his wife Danielle lived for 10 years.
 While in Missouri he coached Cross Country and Track & Field at Lutheran High School of St. Charles County leading the cougars to two Track & Field state championships in 2013 and 2014.
 In 2017, he began his current work at Concordia International School Shanghai where he continues to coach and teach.
 Coach Mizel has led the Concordia Phoenix to 5 Asia Pacific Athletic Conference track & field championships.

-He attended Concordia University, Nebraska and earned a bachelor's degree in.
+He attended Concordia University, Nebraska and earned a bachelor's degree in psychology.
 He then studied at Concordia Seminary in St. Louis, earning a master of divinity and doctor of ministry.

 He and his wife Danielle have been married for almost 20 years.
 Chris is passionate about running, coffee, and Jesus!
 He is also a lifelong die hard Chicago Cubs fan!